dsu-cit/code-camp-2015-rookie-kit-tutorials/tutorials/other/getting_started.md

 ## Running the Game

 You start the game by opening *client_pygame > main.py* and running/building the program.
 It is important that the folders and files stay named the same and are not moved out of their current structure.
-If you used the installers from above, you can open the main.py file with IDLE and then "Run" the program.
+If you used the installers on the thumbdrive, you can open the main.py file with IDLE and then "Run" the program.
+You can also install and use PyCharm.